András Schiff

-Sir András Schiff (/hu/; born 21 December 1953) is a Hungarian-born British classical pianist and conductor.
+Sir András Schiff (/hu/; born 21 December 1953) is a Hungarian and British classical pianist and conductor.
 He has received numerous awards and honours, including the Grammy Award, Gramophone Award, Mozart Medal, and Royal Academy of Music Bach Prize, and was appointed Knight Bachelor in the 2014 Queen's Birthday Honours for services to music.

 Schiff continues to travel widely to perform, although there are countries which he chooses not to visit because of their politics.

 Schiff is a distinguished visiting professor of piano at the Barenboim–Said Akademie in Berlin, and the first artist-in-residence of the Israel Philharmonic Orchestra.

 Biography

 Schiff was born in Budapest to a Jewish family, as an only child.
 He began piano lessons at age five, studying at the Franz Liszt Academy of Music in Budapest with Elisabeth Vadász, then with Pál Kadosa and Ferenc Rados.
 Of Rados, Schiff said, "There was never a positive word from him.
 Everything was bad, horrible.
 But it instilled a healthy attitude, an element of doubt."
 He also said that from Rados he learned "the main elements of piano playing, tone production, and self-control; how to listen to [oneself] and how to practise well, without wasting time, always musically, never mechanically."
 Among his classmates were renowned concert pianists Zoltán Kocsis and Dezső Ránki.
 Concurrently with his studies in Budapest, he also studied with Tatiana Nikolayeva and Bella Davidovich in summer courses at the Hochschule für Musik Franz Liszt, Weimar.
 He then studied in London with George Malcolm, a pioneer in the use of period keyboard instruments; Schiff made a recording with Malcolm of four-hand music by Mozart using a fortepiano that had once belonged to the composer.
 He also studied piano and chamber music with György Kurtág.

 Schiff was fourth prize winner of the Tchaikovsky International Piano Competition in 1974 and tied with Pascal Devoyon for third prize in the Leeds International Pianoforte Competition in 1975.
 He emigrated from Hungary in 1979.
 He was unable to meet residency requirements for US citizenship due to his long absences for touring and accepted Austrian citizenship in 1987 and established homes in London and Salzburg.

 From 1989 until 1998, Schiff was artistic director of the "Musiktage Mondsee" chamber music festival near Salzburg.
 In 1995, he co-founded the Ittingen Whitsun Concert (Ittinger Pfingstkonzerte) in Ittingen, Switzerland, together with the famed oboist Heinz Holliger.
 From 2004 to 2007 he was artist in residence of the Kunstfest Weimar.
 In the 2007–08 season he was pianist in residence of the Berlin Philharmonic.
 In 2011–12 he was one of the "Perspectives Artists" of Carnegie Hall.